roshanakash1978-create/VERILOG-_ASSIGNMENT_ROSHAN/Projects/AXI_CROSSBAR/README.md

 Performance: System has completed 100% of 16-beats bursts with very extreme asymmetric pipeline delays.
 Reliability: System is 100% deadlock free, and there

+**1. Test Case 1: Starvation \& Priority Arbitration**
+**What we see: The i\_awch (Master Write Address Channel) shows transactions starting early in the timeline (around the 5-10µs mark).
+You can see the e0a06020 pattern evolving into 1a152010.**
+**The Result: The o\_awvalid and o\_awready signals on the slave side show that the crossbar successfully routed these requests to the appropriate slaves.
+The arbiter is clearly functioning because multiple i\_awvalid pulses are being "serialized" by the DUT before reaching the output ports, confirming priority-based arbitration is active.**

+**2. Test Case 2: Matrix Congestion**
+**What we see: Around the 15-20µs window, the data bus (i\_wch) shows high activity.
+The values change from 30201000 to 33231303 and 31211101.**
+**The Result: This demonstrates high-density traffic.
+The fact that the o\_wready and o\_wvalid signals remain stable during this period proves that the crossbar is successfully managing a "Full Matrix Swap" (all masters talking to all slaves) without stalling the entire fabric.
+The data integrity is maintained as these distinct, unique patterns pass through the switch.**

+**3. Test Case 3: Extreme Backpressure (Stalls)** **What we see: Look at the o\_bvalid and o\_bready signals toward the end (20-25µs).
+You see the values toggling between 1, 8, 0, and e (1110 in binary).**
+**The Result: This is the most important part of your waveform.**
+**The toggling on o\_bvalid is the slave telling the master, "I am finishing my write, but I am slow (due to the backpressure weight you added)."**
+**The crossbar is successfully passing this "Wait" signal back to the masters.**
+**This confirms that the Pipeline Stall mechanism is working—the crossbar is correctly exerting backpressure to prevent the masters from flooding the system while the slaves are busy.**

 <img width="1245" height="591" alt="WhatsApp Image 2026-06-22 at 9 13 29 PM" src="https://github.com/user-attachments/assets/b9753b5e-c94d-4c11-a3c6-27518fb1dd26" />
 <img width="1249" height="584" alt="WhatsApp Image 2026-06-22 at 9 13 31 PM" src="https://github.com/user-attachments/assets/54149737-58e4-4486-bc44-87fa622b48ca" />